Wouldn’t it be great if we could all get Botox, fillers, Sculptra, and laser treatments to keep our skin as youthful as possible?

-Plan A: save money on skin care products by buying drugstore brands, and use the savings on peels and microdermabrasion.
+Plan A: save money on skin care products by buying drugstore brands, and use the savings on anti-aging peels and microdermabrasion.

-You can put together a perfectly acceptable skin care regimen with good drugstore products.
+You can put together a perfectly acceptable anti-aging skin care regimen with good drugstore products.
 I have recommendations for these in my article, Which Types of Skin Care Products Do You Really Need?

 So you can pick a cleanser, moisturizer, sunscreen, and repair/anti-aging product from that article.
-We do not carry those drugstore products, so you will have to buy them yourself.
+We do not carry those drugstore products, so you will have to find them yourself.
 But you will definitely save money.

 And with that savings, you can then have several microdermabrasion treatments or light peels.

 Peels and microdermabrasion exfoliate the outer layer of dead skin cells and help to un-clog your pores.